 Member Dentists can view the maximum allowable fee for a procedure code by using the Fee View application.
 This tool is available after you sign in to your account at DeltaDentalWA.com/Provider, select View Current Fees, select a network to view fees and click Fee Lookup.

 How can I get my question answered if I don't have time to hold on the phone?

 If you need the answer to a simple question and you don't see it in these FAQ's, you can e-mail us at CService@DeltaDentalWA.com and we'll respond to your question within one business day.
 Or you can call Customer Service at (800) 554-1907 or open a web chat session when you sign into your account.
 Click on the green chat button on the right-hand side of your screen and enter any question from claim status, check patient benefits, payment voucher questions, DeltaCare exceptions and more.
 You can open a chat session and leave it open all day, asking questions and receiving answers as needed.

 I want to sign in with another account but the website won’t give me a login page, what do I do?

 This means you are still logged in with your first account.
 This happens when you close out of the browser, without signing out.
 First, you will need to sign out to access another account.
 To do this, select My Account from the upper right hand corner of the screen and click the Sign Out button at the bottom of the menu presented.

 Now, you will be able to sign in using another account.

 What is Delta Dental of Washington Payer ID?

 Where can I review the Delta Dental processing policies?

-The Delta Dental Processing Policy Manual is available to member dentists and is located in the Provider Library section of our website, Manuals.
+The Delta Dental Processing Policy Manual is available to Member Dentists and is in the Provider Library section of our website under Manuals.